Table of Contents

 - Frequently Asked Questions

 What is Ethyne?

 Ethyne, also known as acetylene, is an organic chemical compound with the chemical formula C2H2.
-Since it is entire chemical composition only features hydrogen and carbon atoms, this compound is a hydrocarbon.
+Since the entire chemical composition only features hydrogen and carbon atoms, this compound is a hydrocarbon.
 Ethyne is regarded by many to be the simplest alkyne since it consists of only two carbon atoms, which are triply bonded to each other.
 Pure ethyne is known to be highly unstable.
 Therefore, it is not uncommon for ethyne to be handled in a solution.
 Ethyne (or acetylene) is an unsaturated hydrocarbon since it contains a carbon-carbon triple bond.

-How is Ethyne Prepared?
+How is Ethyne prepared?

 Ethyne can be prepared by subjecting methane to partial combustion.
 This compound can also be prepared from the hydrolysis of calcium carbide (a chemical compound with the formula CaC2, also known as calcium acetylide).
 The chemical equation for this reaction between calcium carbide and water is provided below.